Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Again promising to do “better” won’t get it.
 You’ve already done that.
 That terminology doesn’t even register with your family.
 They’ve heard that before.

 When we at last catch a glimpse of the hurt we’ve caused at home, there’s something in us that wants to fix things immediately.
-It’s not enough to make up our minds; we want to do something.
+It’s not enough to make up our minds.
+We want to do something.

 But the wrong actions for the right reason produce painful results.
-You can do the right thing for the wrong way and end up in a worse situation than the one you left.
+You can do the right thing for the wrong reason and end up in a worse situation than the one you left.
 The operative word throughout this book has been choosing, not reacting.

 The fact that you have decided to make a change in your life does not necessarily mean the folks at work are under any obligation to change.
 There is no value in punishing your employer.
 Your attitude and approach should be seasoned with diplomacy and tact.
 Besides, the source of your frustration is not your employer.
 It is the decisions you have made in response to the demands of your employer and the marketplace in general.
 Nobody forced you to work there.
 It was your decision.
 You, not they, must bear the consequences.